Court dwarf: Ancient Egypt, Greece, and Rome

-From the earliest historic times, dwarfs attracted attention, and there was much competition on the part of kings and the wealthy to obtain dwarfs as attendants.
+From the earliest historic times, people with dwarfism attracted attention, and there was much competition on the part of kings and the wealthy to obtain dwarfs as attendants.
 Ancient Egypt saw dwarfs as being people with significant sacred associations, so owning a dwarf gave a person high social stature.

 Julia, the niece of Augustus, had a dwarf named Conopas 2 ft 4 in high, and a freed-maid Andromeda who measured the same.

 China

 Sima Qian wrote of court dwarfs.
 He wrote about You Zan, a court dwarf under the "First Emperor of Qin" who reigned from 259 to 210 B.C.E.
 In one passage he described You taking pity on guards standing in the rain outside a banquet.
 It is said that the emperor overheard You's conversation with them and ordered a changing of the guards so that they could rest inside.

 Martin Monestier claims that the Emperor Xuanzong constructed a "Resting Place for Desirable Monsters" where dwarfs were included among the "monsters."
 Emperor Wu Di, who reigned during the Western Han dynasty, imported numerous dwarfs to act as slaves and jesters.
 Yang Cheng, a provincial governor, intervened to help them.
 He told the emperor that little people were his subjects rather than slaves and should be treated as such.
 Wu Di was moved and released the dwarfs.
 Yang Cheng was deified and worshipped by some of their families.
 Yang Cheng's image was worshipped for centuries.
 The practice of keeping court dwarfs persisted as well.

 Chinese emperors were able to import dwarfs via the Silk Road.
 This practice persisted at least until the Tang dynasty.